June 9, 2014 - Industry News

 Love’s Travel Stops opened a new location in Dayton, Ohio, off I-75, expanding its presence in the Buckeye State.
 The new Love’s is open 24 hours a day and features 98 truck parking spaces.

-Tags: Love's Travel Stops, Truckstops, drivers, Fleets, Diesel Fuel, DEF, I-75, Ohio
+Tags: Love's Travel Stops, Truckstops, Drivers, Diesel Fuel, DEF, I-75, Ohio

 August 5, 2013 - Industry News